michaelfecher/arch-vagrant-with-cntlm/README.md

 ## Commands in the Windows batch file
 - replace the username variable in the cntlm template with the provided one via
 - run the portable cntlm version on Windows, in order to generate the NTLMv2 password via

       cntlm -H

 - use `grep -oP "PassNTLMv2\s+\K\w+"` on the CNTLM output to fetch the generated password
--
+- combine previous step with sed to replace the $USER_NTLM hash in the `cntlm.conf.template`
+- run  `sed -e 's/$USER_NAME/<YOUR_ENTERED_USERNAME>/g' cntlm.conf.template > cntlm.conf`

 ## Run Vagrant via the batch file
 - Adapt the Linux distribution, because you freely can change to another one, e.g. CentOS, Ubuntu..
-- Copy all the CNTLM binaries for the Linux distribution (caution: get the appropriate ones, if you don't want to use Arch)
+- Copy all the CNTLM binaries for the Linux distribution (**caution**: get the appropriate ones, if you don't want to use Arch)